 Paul: though it may be shocking to some readers, it was argued in the first section that Paul could not be numbered among the twelve, because he never followed Jesus from John’s baptism to his ascension, though this does not mean Paul considered himself inferior to any influential person in Jerusalem, not even Peter, in the least (Gal.
 2:6).
-Paul considered himself an apostle of Christ, called by Christ himself (note his greetings in his letters, like 1 Cor.
-1:1; 2 Cor.
-1:1; Gal.
-1:1).
+Paul considered himself an apostle of Christ, called by Christ himself (note his greetings in his letters, like 1 Corinthians 1:1; 2 Corinthians 1:1; Galatians 1:1).

 James: the Lord’s brother was an apostle of Christ.
 After spending fifteen days with Peter, Paul wrote: “I saw no other of the apostles except James, the Lord’s brother” (Gal.
 1:19, my translation).
 In other words, James was numbered among the apostles of Christ in Jerusalem.

 The brothers of the Lord: Paul seems to put the Lord’s other brothers with the apostles and Cephas / Peter (1 Cor.
 9:5).
-However, in his epistle, Jude says he was James’s brother (1), but he seems to set himself outside of the apostleship, when he reminds his readers of what the apostles of the Lord Jesus foretold (17), but he maybe he was not excluding himself.
+However, in his epistle, Jude says he was James’s brother (v.
+1), but he seems to set himself outside of the apostleship, when he reminds his readers of what the apostles of the Lord Jesus foretold (v.
+17), but he maybe he was not excluding himself.
 It is unclear (to me, at least).

 Barnabas: he was called an apostle of Christ (Acts 14:4), though the record never says he received his commission from a post-resurrection appearance, unless he was one of the five hundred, a possibility that cannot be excluded, since he was an early and generous disciple (Acts 4:36-37; 14:14; 1 Cor.
 9:6).
 The twelve apostles marked him out from the rest (Acts 4:36).